 With its position on the Overseas Passenger Terminal at West Circular Quay, this is a great place to see in the New Year.
 Dance the night away.
 The entertainment includes Random Soul and Ben Morris, Erin Marshall, Felixx, Lodz, Matt Nugent, Nukewood and Shaun Keble.

-In 2020 three ticket packages were on offer:
+In 2021 three ticket packages are on offer:

-Level 1 – $299 will get you access to level 1 of Cruise Bar and a 4-hour food package
+Level 1 – $229 will get you access to level 1 of Cruise Bar and lush food stations and a glass of sparkling on arrival

-Level 2 – $329 will get you to level 2’s Junk Lounge with a 4-hour food package and 3 hours of drinks.
+Level 2 – $329 will get you to level 2’s Junk Lounge with Oriental-inspired canapés and 3 hours of drinks.

-Level 3 – $459 and you will enjoy the Roof Top experience, a true VIP experience with a special 4-hour food package, 3-hour drink package, tunes from Sydney’s best DJ’s, sweeping rooftop harbour views and the very best NYE atmosphere.
+Level 3 – $459, and you will enjoy the Roof Top experience, a true VIP experience with deluxe canapés, a 3-hour drink package, tunes from Sydney’s best DJ’s, sweeping rooftop harbour views and the very best NYE atmosphere.

 Harbour View Hotel

 This iconic hotel sits directly across the road from the base of the Sydney Harbour Bridge; it’s honestly had to get much closer!
-This year they will offer a 3-hour beverage and grazing platters for $395 per person.
+This year they will offer a 5-course degustation with a glass of champagne for $250 per person.
+On Sale now – find out more here.

 With front row seats to the Harbour Bridge View Squires Landing will offer a 3-hour beverage package and share menu between 6.30pm-9.30pm.
 After this, you pay for any drinks you want.
 Tickets are $400 pp